SamanthaBooth81/yoga-flow-class-record/README.md

 # Bugs Found

 During testing I found that the date was not in the dd/mm/yy format I thought I had set it as.
-To fix this I change the order of the following line of code from "day, month, year" to be "year, month, date":
+To fix this I changed the order of the following line of code from "day, month, year" to be "year, month, date":

 <ins>my_date = date(int(year), int(month), int(day))</ins>